Fraser Gehrig

 Gehrig was a versatile player during his AFL career, beginning his career at West Coast before becoming known as a powerful goal kicker and Coleman Medalist at St Kilda.

 Gehrig holds the bench press record at both West Coast and St Kilda as well as being the best bench press performer in the AFL, with many additionally regarding him as the strongest and most intimidating player in the AFL.
-While in the peak of his career, he was also widely regarded as the fastest player over 30 meters in any ball sport.
+While in the peak of his career, he was also widely regarded as the fastest player over 30 metres in any ball sport.

 Early life

 Gehrig grew up in Wodonga, Victoria, and attended high school at Catholic College Wodonga.
-Gehrig held the school’s athletics record in the 100-metre sprint for more than 20 years.
+Gehrig held the school's athletics record in the 100-metre sprint for more than 20 years.

 Career

 West Coast

 Gehrig began his AFL career at the West Coast Eagles playing as a utility and on the wing.
 He was known for his strength and versatility.

 Gehrig struggled to break into a powerful Eagles lineup during his first few years at the Western Australian club, but he stepped up in 1997 and won selection in the All-Australian team in a forward pocket.

 Gehrig had a season on the half-forward line in 1998, but he struggled with injury and form over the following two years and was traded to St Kilda at the end of the 2000 season.
-West Coast received David Sierakowski and 2000 AFL Draft selection number 18 (Daniel Kerr) from St Kilda in exchange for Gehrig.
+West Coast received David Sierakowski and 2000 AFL draft selection number 18 (Daniel Kerr) from St Kilda in exchange for Gehrig.